-Everyone has problems with life.
+Everyone has problems.
 They’re a part of living.
 Usually they are things that we can quickly overcome.
-These problems or issues happen to normal people living normal lives.
+These problems or issues happen to normal people living normal lives – all the time.

 But occasionally problems seem to put us in an impossible situation.
 They seem difficult to solve by ourselves, because they are so overwhelming or because we have no experience with them.
 Things like the loss of a loved one, health problems, financial difficulties, issues with anxiety or other feelings, failing or broken relationships, come upon us, and sometimes we don’t see a clear path to follow to deal with them.
-We are not necessarily at fault in these situations, although we may sometimes contribute to a bad circumstance.
+It’s not that we are necessarily at fault in these situations; it’s just that we can’t see a clear path through them.

-Catholics have a responsibility to minister out of our gifts and experiences.
+Catholics have a responsibility to minister to others out of our gifts and our experiences.
 In the Parish of St. Ann, we take this responsibility very seriously.
-One of the chief missions of our parish is to serve those in need.
+One of the chief missions of our parish is to be present to and to serve those in need.